deadlyvipers/dojo_rules/README.md

 Dojo Rules
 ==========
-All Members should read the rules
+All members should read the rules

 check out these vipers
 https://github.com/deadlyvipers